walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 summary.md
 ```

 CI publishes result summaries into the GitHub Actions job summary.
-CI sets
+Executed
-`CONFORMANCE_ALLOW_FAILURE=false` so OpenID4VP verifier/wallet, OpenID4VCI wallet,
+OpenID4VP verifier/wallet, OpenID4VCI wallet, and OpenID4VCI issuer failures
-and OpenID4VCI issuer failures fail the job.
-Locally you can still use
+fail the job.
+Locally you can still use `OPENID4VCI_CONFORMANCE_STRICT=false`
-`OPENID4VCI_CONFORMANCE_STRICT=false` for exploration when the shared flag is
+for exploration of variant-level strictness; unaccepted issuer modules still
-unset or true.
+fail the run.
 Result states have these meanings:

 - `generated`: variant was generated but not executed, usually discovery-only mode